 - Ultimate List of Best things to do in Bogotá, Colombia

-Around the courtyard there are placed 40 rooms on ground, first and second floor, which can be reached by stairs or elevator.
-You can choose between 6 different room categories: Armeria Suite, Junior Suite, Superior Duplex, Classic Duplex, Superior and Classic Room.
+Around the courtyard, there are placed 40 rooms on the ground, first and second floor, which can be reached by stairs or elevator.
+You can choose between 6 different room categories: Armeria Suite, Junior Suite, Superior Duplex, Classic Duplex, Superior, and Classic Room.

-All rooms are equipped with comfortable beds, private bathroom with shower, L’Occitane amenities, WiFi, mini-bar, safe-deposit box, iPod base and alarm clock.
+All rooms are equipped with comfortable beds, a private bathroom with shower, L’Occitane amenities, WiFi, mini-bar, safe deposit box, iPod base, and alarm clock.

-Different colours, decorations and keeping the modern style in mind, each room is individually designed.
-Each room has a kind of living room, which makes the room very spacious, ideal for people who need more space to accommodate themselves or for business people using this space for working.
+Different colors, decorations, and keeping the modern style in mind, each room is individually designed.
+Each room has a kind of living room, which makes it very spacious, ideal for people who need more space to accommodate themselves or business people using this space for working.

-The core of the hotel is the courtyard decorated with flowers, plants and a small water fountain, creating a relaxed atmosphere and possibility to get the dinner served at on the of tables.
+The hotel’s core is the courtyard decorated with flowers, plants, and a small water fountain, creating a relaxed atmosphere and the possibility to get the dinner served on the of tables.

-The lounge area at the third floor is definitely the highlight of the hotel.
-With an exceptional view to the new city, San Felipe Castle, La Popa you can enjoy a cocktail, the swimming pool and recap the days you spent in Cartagena.
+The lounge area on the third floor is definitely the highlight of the hotel.
+With an exceptional view of the new city, San Felipe Castle, La Popa, you can enjoy a cocktail, the swimming pool, and recap the days you spent in Cartagena.

-During the days I spent there, the courtyard was mainly used for guests waiting to be picked up or working with the laptop.
+During my days there, the courtyard was mainly used for guests waiting to be picked up or working with the laptop.
 If you want to relax with a cold drink, go to the rooftop terrace, go in the early afternoon to catch some sun, it is getting cold in the late afternoon, evening.

-Breakfast, lunch and dinner is served in the restaurant “El Reducto”, or if wished in the courtyard or rooftop terrace (breakfast).
-Breakfast is complete, the buffet offers bread, rolls, fruits, eggs, cheese, jam, juice, coffee.
-The cuisines focuses on Mediterranean and Caribbean Fusion Cuisine.
-The restaurant and rooftop terrace is also open for the public.
+Breakfast, lunch, and dinner are served in the restaurant “El Reducto,” or if wished, in the courtyard or rooftop terrace (breakfast).
+Breakfast is complete; the buffet offers bread, rolls, fruits, eggs, cheese, jam, juice, coffee.
+The cuisines focus on Mediterranean and Caribbean Fusion Cuisine.
+The restaurant and rooftop terrace are also open for the public.
 Sometimes they do host VIP shootings.

-Spa service is offered as well, with hydromassage bath and massage shower cabin.
+Spa service is offered as well, with a hydromassage bath and massage shower cabin.

 The rooms are colorful but yet a little bit too dark.
 Some more natural light would be nice and would create a warmer atmosphere.

-At a first glance the hotel and hotel amenities (rooms, rooftop terrace, lounge area, courtyard) give a luxury impression, but having a closer look the quality of furniture material (desk, lamp, couch, chairs, table) could be better.
-It feels like as if I am sitting on plastic, which does not coincide to “luxury” or 4 Stars.
-The design is a mix of different styles: modern, colorful, black-white, 80’s in my opinion too much mixture which makes it difficult to identify the real design of the hotel.
+At first glance, the hotel and hotel amenities (rooms, rooftop terrace, lounge area, courtyard) give a luxury impression, but having a closer look at the quality of furniture material (desk, lamp, couch, chairs, table) could be better.
+It feels like I am sitting on plastic, which does not coincide with “luxury” or 4 Stars.
+The design is a mix of different styles: modern, colorful, black-white, 80’s.
+In my opinion, too much mixture makes it difficult to identify the real design of the hotel.

-The rooftop terrace and lounge area with its spectacular view is the place to be and often used as scenery for photography sessions.
-But the hotel should not rely on this plus, there is much more potential in this hotel to convert it to a better quality hotel.
-The deck chairs do not have any pillows, they are made out of wood, just a towel is not sufficient to make it comfortable lying on the chair.
+The rooftop terrace and lounge area with its spectacular view is the place to be and is often used as scenery for photography sessions.
+But the hotel should not rely on this plus; there is much more potential to convert it to a better quality hotel.
+The deck chairs do not have any pillows; they are made out of wood, just a towel is not sufficient to make it comfortable lying on the chair.

-The floor of the restaurant was not clean, I was one of the first guests having breakfast at 07.00am and without looking for it I saw dust and some food crumbs from the day before, I assume.
+The restaurant floor was not clean, I was one of the first guests having breakfast at 07.00 am, and without looking for it, I assume I sawdust and some food crumbs from the day before.

-My room however was clean, but during breakfast I was talking to an elderly couple (about 60 years), they told me they have small “sugar ants” in the room and interestingly they had the same opinion about the hotel: first view “Wow” but second view disappointment about quality and cleanliness.
+My room, however, was clean, but during breakfast, I was talking to an elderly couple (about 60 years); they told me they have small “sugar ants” in the room, and interestingly they had the same opinion about the hotel: the first view “Wow” but second view disappointment about quality and cleanliness.

-However, the service was good, nice and helpful staff and breakfast buffet complete.
+However, the service was good, nice and helpful staff and the breakfast buffet was complete.

-I would not give it more than 3*, as for a Luxury Hotel with internationally recognized 4*, I would expect better quality in regards to design, interior and comfort.
-It is a pity, as the location and view from rooftop terrace is perfect.
+I would not give it more than 3*, as for a Luxury Hotel with an internationally recognized 4*, I would expect better quality in design, interior, and comfort.
+It is a pity, as the location and view from the rooftop terrace are perfect.
 The hotel could do much better!

 Ever since Mareike did her first 2months of stay abroad in Fort Lauderdale, 12 years ago, she got passionate about traveling and living abroad.
 For her, it is a feeling of freedom to discover new landscapes and experience different cultures, as it makes her happy!
-She lost her heart to the countries of Latin America (till now) and since October 2013 she has been living in Costa Rica, designing happiness for people wishing to discover Costa Rica, Panama, Nicaragua.
+She lost her heart to the countries of Latin America (till now).
+Since October 2013, she has lived in Costa Rica, designing happiness for people wishing to discover Costa Rica, Panama, Nicaragua.
 She is working on her social media presence and currently creating her blog MyGoAway focusing on hotels, regions, and individual vacations for Costa Rica, Panama, Nicaragua.
-Follow her on Facebook, twitter and instagram.
+Follow her on Facebook, twitter, and instagram.